benkovra/fixed_page2/readme.md

 ~~+ The stylesheet needs to be hooked up to the page.
 In the head section, add a link to our external stylesheet: it's named style.css and it's located inside the /css folder.
 You will need to use the <link> tag for this and you will need to make certain the path is correct.
 You can use the browser's inspector to check.~~

-+ One image still needs to be added.
+~~+ One image still needs to be added.
 Inside the article element, there's a figure without an image.
 Inside the figure element, add an image element that links to the dodo.jpg file inside the /img folder.
 Don't forget to use the alt attribute and make sure the file path is correct.
-Again, you can use the browser's inspector to check.
+Again, you can use the browser's inspector to check.~~

 ## In /css/style.css
 ~~+ Change the default font on the body from Arial to 'Gentium Book Basic' with a fallback to serif, so it will be inherited by the rest of the elements. ~~